Pwd9000-ML/blog-devto/posts/2022/DevOps-Defender-For-DevOps-GH/DevOps-Defender-For-DevOps-GH.md

 ### Getting started

-Before we dive into the MSDO toolkit we first need to connect our GitHub Repository to [Microsoft Defender for Cloud](https://learn.microsoft.com/en-us/azure/defender-for-cloud/quickstart-onboard-github?WT.mc_id=DT-MVP-5004771).
+Before we dive into the MSDO toolkit we first need to connect our GitHub repository to [Microsoft Defender for Cloud](https://learn.microsoft.com/en-us/azure/defender-for-cloud/quickstart-onboard-github?WT.mc_id=DT-MVP-5004771).

 1. Log into the [Azure portal](https://portal.azure.com/).